ocplatest/MCW-Machine-Learning/Whiteboard design session/WDS student guide - Machine Learning .md

 In building this PoC, Trey Research wants to understand how they might use machine learning or deep learning in both scenarios, and standardize the platform that would support the data processing, model management and inferencing aspects of each.

-They are also interested to learn what new capabilities Azure provides that might help them to document and explain the models that are created to non-data scientists or might accelerate their time to creating production ready, performant models.
+They are also interested to learn what new capabilities Azure provides that might help them to integrate with their existing investments in MLflow for managing machine learning experiments.
+Furthermore, they would also like to understand how Azure might help them to document and explain the models that are created to non-data scientists or might accelerate their time to creating production ready, performant models.

 Finally, they would like to be able to easily create dashboards that summarize the alerts generated so they can observe the solution in operation.

 ### Customer needs

 1. We would like to minimize the number of distinct technologies we need to apply across the data science process, from data collection, exploratory data analysis, data preparation, model training, model management and model deployment.
+We already have existing investments in MLflow.
 How can Azure help us in this?

 2. Our board is concerned about the liability of not being able to justify and explain the function of the models we create.
 We recognize many models are not easily explained in layman's terms, but how can we go about documenting how our models make predictions generally or how why they made specific predictions for particular input?